-The land cover categories to which horses were applied are the same as cattle (Grassland/Pasture and Scrub/Shrub).
-The stakeholders noted that horses are typically used to support cattle ranching operations and are spread out over the watershed (not concentrated for agricultural production).
-The SELECT default bacteria loading rate for horses of $4.2 \times 10^8$ cfu per horse per day was used for SELECT modeling (Figure 5-17 Horses SELECT results).
+The land cover categories for horses are the same as cattle (Grassland/Pasture and Scrub/Shrub).
+Stakeholders noted that horses are typically used to support cattle ranching operations and are spread out over the watershed (not concentrated for agricultural production).
+The SELECT default bacteria loading rate for horses of 4.2×10^8 cfu per horse per day was used for SELECT modeling (Figure 5-17 Horses SELECT results).